Elbsides/www/2026/index.markdown

 ## [Adina](https://adina.ca)

 Hey, I’m Adina!
 I am incessantly curious, work in renewable energy, and sometimes find vulnerabilities when I’m bored.
 I co-founded a hackerspace over a decade ago but have only just accepted that security is more than a hobby.
 At work, I’m a business architect with security leanings working in knowledge management for a major renewable energy company.

+## Georg Heise

+Georg Heise is a Senior Offensive Security Consultant and researcher working at the intersection of red and purple teaming, offensive tactics, and innovation.
+A regular speaker and contributor within the security community, he enjoys translating complex technical research into practical insights.
+Georg is a long-time supporter of the BSides community and frequently presents on emerging offensive security topics.